rustls/pki-types/README.md

 base64-encoded DER, PEM objects are delimited by header and footer lines which indicate the type of object contained in the PEM blob.

-The [rustls-pemfile](https://docs.rs/rustls-pemfile) crate can be used to parse PEM files.
+This crate's types can be created from both DER and PEM encodings.

 ## Creating new certificates and keys